Kristiansand Cannon Museum: The museum

 Plans for a museum began in 1984.
 After extensive renovation work in the late 1980s and early 1990s by local armed forces and the Foundation Kristiansand Cannon Museum Møvik, a foundation was laid in 1991, and a part of the fort was opened to the public in 1993.
-Efforts to restore the 600 mm (1 ft 11 5⁄8 in) narrow gauge funicular railway who once transported the heavy shells are well underway.
+Efforts to restore the 600 mm narrow gauge funicular railway who once transported the heavy shells are well underway.

 The fortress had four gun positions, of which one of the guns is still intact.
 There are empty gun emplacements and an empty casemate.
-The 38 cm calibre gun is one of the largest in the world; the barrel alone weighs 110 tons, measures almost 20 m in length and has a range of up to 55 km (34 miles).
+The 38 cm calibre gun is one of the largest in the world; the barrel alone weighs 110 t, measures almost 20 m in length and has a range of up to 55 km.
 In the museum, this historic site can be experienced, by following the Fortress Trail - a walk to places and buildings which tell of everyday life in a fortress and national, military events.

 The Kristiansand Cannon Museum is run today by the Foundation Kristiansand Cannon Museum Møvik (Stiftelsen Kristiansand Kannonmuseum Møvik) and administered by the Nasjonale Festningsverk (National Fortresses).
 The gun at the fort is one of the largest remaining land-based guns in the World.